The Hive (2014 film): Plot

 Adam and Katie leave Clark with Jess in the infirmary while they go to radio for help.
 Adam then leaves Katie alone in a vehicle while he goes on ahead to discover all the camp kids infected.
 Through hive mind voices, Jess reveals to Clark her affair with Adam.
 Clark exits the infirmary to hunt down Adam but Clark finds Katie and ends up infecting her.

 Infected Katie returns to the infirmary and tells Adam he should escape.
 Jess attacks Adam and he is forced to kill her to save himself.
 Adam locks Katie in a separate room to protect her but she infects him with the black substance before he locks the door.
 Adam leaves messages and clues for himself to explain the situation for the time when the infection inevitably possesses him.
 He then succumbs to the virus and collapses.
 Adam preemptively uses his affection for Katie as a thought trigger to revive himself.
-He allows Clark into the cabin but is taunted by the hive mind voices and he needs to beat Clark to death.
+He allows Clark into the cabin but is taunted by the hive mind voices and he proceeds to beat Clark to death.

-Although successfully disconnected from the hive mind, Adam realizes he can still tap into virtually anyone’s memory.
+Although successfully disconnected from the hive mind, Adam realizes he can still tap into virtually anyone's memory.
 Adam frees Katie from the other room and tries to disconnect her from the hive.
 Katie remains possessed and Adam is forced to kill her.
-He then uses a soldier's memory and a defibrillator to restart Katie’s heart.
+He then uses a soldier's memory and a defibrillator to restart Katie's heart.
 Katie returns to life with regained control over her own sentience.

 Adam and Katie flee the cabin, battle several people possessed by the hive, and eventually escape in a vehicle.
-However, Adam’s narration intimates that the world was overrun by the infection and he planted false memories about their escape in Katie’s mind to protect her from the truth.
+However, Adam's narration intimates that the world was overrun by the infection and he planted false memories about their escape in Katie's mind to protect her from the truth.

 Cast

 Release

-The film had its world premiere on September 19, 2014 at Fantastic Fest in Austin, Texas.
-It was presented at the 2015 San Diego Comic-Con International in July 2015, and was subsequently released to theaters and digital platforms by Nerdist Industries in Fall 2015.
+The film had its world premiere on September 19, 2014, at Fantastic Fest in Austin, Texas.
+It was presented at San Diego Comic-Con in July 2015, and was subsequently released to theaters and digital platforms by Nerdist Industries in Fall 2015.
 The film was released in a limited release on September 14, 2015, for one-night-only partnership with Fathom Events.